-The LM27953 is a charge-pump-based white-LED driver that is ideal for mobile phone display backlighting.
-It is intended to drive 4 LEDs for a main phone display backlight.
+The LM27961 is a charge-pump-based white-LED driver that is ideal for mobile phone display backlighting.
+It is intended to drive 4 LEDs for a main phone display backlight and 3 LEDs for a sub-display backlight.
 Regulated internal current sources deliver excellent current and brightness matching in all LEDs.

-The LED driver current sinks can be used to backlight a main phone display with up to 4 LEDs.
-The low-side current drivers accommodate common-anode-type LEDs.
-The current sinks can also drive standard two-terminal LEDs, and provide other general lighting functions (keypad lighting, fun lighting, etc).
-The brightness of the LEDs can be adjusted independently with an external resistor.
+The LED driver current sources are split into two independently controlled groups.
+The primary group (Group A) can be used to backlight a main phone display with up to 4 LEDs.
+The low-side current drivers of Group A accommodate common-anode-type LEDs.
+The second group (Group B) can backlight a secondary display with up to 3 LEDs.
+The high-side current drivers of Group B accommodate common-cathode-type LEDs.
+Both Group A and Group B can also drive standard two-terminal LEDs, and provide other general lighting functions (keypad lighting, fun lighting, etc).
+The brightness of the two LED groups can be adjusted independently with external resistors.

-The LM27953 works off an extended Li-lon input voltage range (2.7V to 5.5V).
+The LM27961 works off an extended Li-Ion input voltage range (2.7V to 5.5V).
 Voltage boost is achieved with a high-efficiency 3/2x-gain charge pump.

-The LM27953 is available in TI's chip-scale 18-bump DSBGA package.
+The LM27961 is available in TI's chip-scale 18-bump DSBGA package.